ESG Reporting Pillar

 Do we need REGOs (Renewable Energy Guarantees of Origin)?

 Not for on-site self-consumption — the physical traceability of on-site generation is sufficient.
-REGOs become relevant if you register the system with Ofgem for Smart Export Guarantee (where REGOs are surrendered as part of the export claim) or if you wish to formally claim renewable energy status under specific corporate procurement standards.
+REGOs become relevant if you register the system with Ofgem for the Smart Export Guarantee (where REGOs are surrendered as part of the export claim) or if you wish to formally claim renewable energy status under specific corporate procurement standards.

 What is SECR and does my company need to comply?